 Seek out seasonal food, drinks and fun at pop-up parks and beer gardens

-The 15th season of Franklin Square’s Summer Splash begins July 14 and brings plenty of family-friendly experiences to the historic park through August.
-In addition to the park’s signature attractions, which include Center City’s only miniature golf course, the Parx Liberty Carousel, and the captivating central fountain (complete with daily performances), visitors will also be able to enjoy the return of Once Upon A Nation Storytelling Benches and the all-new open-air Franklin’s View Beer Garden operated by local event group Cescaphe.
+Franklin Square’s Summer Splash brings plenty of family-friendly experiences to the historic park July through August.
+In addition to the park’s signature attractions, which include Center City’s only miniature golf course, the Parx Liberty Carousel, and the captivating central fountain (complete with daily performances), visitors will also be able to enjoy the return of Once Upon A Nation Storytelling Benches and the open-air Franklin’s View Beer Garden operated by local event group Cescaphe.
 The beer and cocktail garden will be open Thursday through Saturday each week and will feature games and activities alongside a menu of local beer, cocktails, snacks and more.
-Other new seasonal experiences include free yoga and dance lessons on Wednesdays, a live DJ on Thursday evenings, and local acoustic acts performing each Friday and Saturday.
+Other seasonal experiences include free yoga and dance lessons on Wednesdays, a live DJ on Thursday evenings, and local acoustic acts performing each Friday and Saturday.
 For more information on Franklin Square’s Summer Splash, click here.

 Hike the trails of Fairmount Park and discover historic homes along the way

 Featuring two waterways and over 10,000 acres of parks and recreation space, Philadelphia presents plenty of opportunities to connect with nature in the summer.
-Explore the trails and historic homes found throughout the 2,000+ acre Fairmount Park during special events and hikes during the season, including a new Moonlit Walk hiking series that takes hikers through the woods and meadows of the park while learning more about nocturnal wildlife and lunar cycles.
+Explore the trails and historic homes found throughout the 2,000+ acre Fairmount Park during special events and hikes during the season, including a Park After Dark: Moonwalk hiking series that takes hikers through the woods and meadows of the park while learning more about nocturnal wildlife and lunar cycles.
 Look for “Park Hubs” stationed throughout Fairmount Park this summer that will aid those exploring the vast green space by providing wayfinding signage, portable restrooms and hand-sanitizing stations.

 TIP: Consult Fairmount Park’s Digital Guide for more trails and historic sites to seek out this summer.